MicrosoftDocs/msix-docs/msix-src/packaging-tool/tool-overview.md

 ## Latest public release - Version 1.2022.1003.0
 - Added support for auto application of PSF FixUps through MPT-CLI.
 The following PSF FixUps will be supported - FileRedirectionFixup, RegLegacyFixups, DynamicLibraryFixup, and EnvVarFixup
-- PSF Scripts are now support by MPT-CLI
+- PSF Scripts are now supported by MPT-CLI
 - Added support for new capabilities to MPT Package Editor
 - Added support for new extensions - SearchPathOverride and InstallLocalVirtualization